st3v3nhunt/st3v3nhunt.github.io/content/posts/development/diy-git-remote.md

 The person whose machine hosts the network share needs to be informed of the branch and that it should be pushed to TFS.

-The push to TFS involves using GitTFS to checkin the changes:
+The push to TFS involves using GitTFS to check-in the changes:
 `git-tfs checkin -m "<message here>"`

 Hopefully no additional changes have been made to TFS during the review